 This policy applies, among other things, to all research and other sponsored projects conducted by or under the auspices of NYU, whether funded by a US sponsoring agency, NYU or another funding source.
 It is the policy of NYU to comply with requirements imposed by a US sponsoring agency and by US law, including but not limited to the Bayh-Dole Act, and with requirements to which NYU has duly entered into or agreed to in connection with other funding sources and collaborators.
 This policy is believed to be in compliance with applicable US sponsoring agency requirements and US law.
 To the extent there is any issue about whether this policy wholly complies with applicable US sponsoring agency requirements and US law or with requirements to which NYU has agreed in connection with other funding sources and collaborators, it is to be interpreted to assure compliance.
 Additionally, research must be conducted in accordance with NYU policies, including this policy and the policies of a relevant School.
 Each member of the University Community is responsible for assuring his or her compliance with the requirements applicable to such person’s specific research and other sponsored projects.

-Certain defined terms used throughout this Statement of Policy on Intellectual Property are set forth in an Appendix A to each separate policy.
+Certain defined terms used in each policy are set forth in an Appendix A to each separate policy.

 The electronic version of this policy will, from time to time, be accompanied by “Frequently Asked Questions,” which provide further guidance regarding a variety of practical situations.